 Any DUI charge in Massachusetts can impact the rest of your life.
 As Massachusetts is a lifetime look-back participant, an Operating Under the Influence conviction is never expunged from your record and the penalties compound with each new conviction.
 As a result, a third OUI offense is always charged as a felony, as is a first or second offense that involves a serious injury or death.

 In Massachusetts, you are not legally obligated to take a field sobriety test when you have been pulled over by law enforcement.
 In most cases, the officer will arrest you if you refuse to take the test, but your refusal cannot be admitted into evidence.
 By contrast, failing a field sobriety test will be used against you at trial.
-In either instance, it is important that you immediately contact an OUI defense attorney at DiBella Law Offices, P.C., at (978) 327-5140.
+In either instance, it is important that you immediately contact a Boston felony OUI defense attorney at DiBella Law Offices, P.C., at (978) 327-5140.
 We have over a decade of experience defending drivers charged with felony OUI.